mattcurf/npu_play/intel-npu-openvino/README.md

 $ ./build.sh
 ```

-To execute the 'hello_query_device' app to print information about CPU and NPU devices, then run benchmarks for CPU, and NPU using the resnet50 model:
+To execute the 'hello_query_device' app to print information about CPU and NPU devices, then run benchmarks for NPU:
 ```
 $ ./run.sh
 ```